Skip to main content

 }

-In this.sessionManager.init(), you can use the following parameters:
+In this.sessionManager.init() you can use the following parameters:

-• canChangeProxy - optional parameter, the ability to change the proxy, by default it is equal to 1
+• canChangeProxy - an optional parameter, the ability to change the proxy, by default it is equal to 1

 There are several functions for working with sessions: